Zoroastrian cosmology: Earth

 The Earth is said to have a cosmic mountain known as the Harā Bərəz.
-This mountains peak, called Taēra, lies at the world center of the (flat) Earth, similar to the role played by Mount Meru in Hindu, Jain, and Buddhist cosmologies.
+This mountain's peak, called Taēra, lies at the world center of the (flat) Earth, similar to the role played by Mount Meru in Hindu, Jain, and Buddhist cosmologies.
 The Earth also has three "Aquatic Features," three "Terrestrial Features," and three "Mountainous Features".
 The latter correspond to mount Harā, mount Hukairiia, and the Peak of Haraitī.
 The peak of the mountains reach the atmosphere, and at least two of them are astronomical, insofar as the star Sadwēs rotates around the peak of Mount Hukairiia and, according to a text known as Rašn Yašt, the stars, sun, and moon revolve around the peak of Mount Haraitī.
-Furthermore, Mount Harā is sometimes expressed to be the first mountain in a chain of 2,244 mountains that circle the enter outer edge of the Earth.
+Furthermore, Mount Harā is sometimes expressed to be the first mountain in a chain of 2,244 mountains that circle the outer edge of the Earth.
 Harā also represents the most prominent peak, as the suns nearness to it ensures that it never experiences night.

 The mountains were placed into the earth while it was being created in order to help anchor it.
 When it first rained, the earth was divided into seven primary landmasses or continents.
 The first human couple were the progeny of Gayōmard.
 Life and movement was made possible by the protection of fire.